KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/03-cosmic-war-rebellion-in-heaven.md

 ### Note on Norse L₃ Representation

-**Zenetist Clarification:** If a Norse figure is needed to represent a native L₃ guardian or threshold intelligence, Heimdall is the more fitting candidate—not Odin.
+**Zenetist Clarification:** If a Norse figure is needed to represent a native L₃ guardian or threshold intelligence, Heimdall is the more fitting candidate — not Odin.
-*Odin’s primary placement is L₄ (DP / DL: Morgis / Sophis) as a sovereign archetypal figure, whereas Heimdall more closely reflects an L₃ guardian or threshold function.*
+Odin's primary placement is L₄ (DL: Sophis) as a sovereign archetypal figure, whereas Heimdall more closely reflects an L₃ guardian or threshold function.

 ---